At Yazdani Law Office, we can assist you if you have any questions or disputes involving the below types of disability policies.

-Long-Term Disability benefits are there to give employees peace of mind so if they one day become disabled and unable to work, they will have income replacement.
+Long-Term Disability benefits are there to give employees peace of mind so if they one day become disabled and unable to work, they will have a source of income.
 Disabled employees are paid a monthly disability benefit to help cover their bills and pay for medications.
-Usually LTD policies will cover an employee up to the age of 65 if they remain disabled.
+Usually, LTD policies will cover an employee up to the age of 65 if they remain disabled.

 Most LTD policies have an “own-occupation” period and an “any-occupation” phase.
 For the first time period (usually two years), the employee will be paid if they are unable to work in their own occupation.
 Afterwards, an employee will only be paid if they are unable to work in any other occupation for which they are suited by education, training, or experience.

 An insurance company may have multiple reasons for denying your claim or terminating your benefits.
 Often they state that your condition is not severe enough or that there is a lack of “objective” medical information.
 Sometimes they will argue that you are only off work because of “workplace issues” rather than a legitimate disability.

 If your disability claim is denied, don’t give up.
 A court of law may strongly disagree with the insurance company’s position.

 Contact disability lawyer

 Mark Yazdani for a free and confidential discussion about your case.